united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/advanced_installation.md

    - The default Rocky Linux installation typically creates a large `/home` partition
    - During OS installation, you may use custom partitioning to ensure the root partition (`/`) has sufficient space (<span id="storage-requirements"></span>)

+**Install location**
+   - The kubernetes data directory is stored in `/var/lib/rancher/k3s` by default.
+   - This can be overridden by setting the `K3S_DATA_DIR` environment variable.
+See [Kubernetes Configuration Variables](#kubernetes-configuration-variables) for more information.

 ## Virtual Machine Configuration